sisterai/estate-assistant-system/README.md

 ## Agentic AI Pipeline

-A production-ready, multi‑agent CLI with three runtimes to drive research and analysis with tools:
+A production-ready, multi‑agent CLI with three runtimes to facilitate research and analysis with tools:

 - Orchestrator (default): Round‑based, MCP‑first agents using a shared blackboard.
 - LangChain + LangGraph: Tool‑calling ReAct agent with MCP, Pinecone, and Neo4j tools.